2026

 2025

-unveiLing: What Makes Anon Tricky for LLMs?
+unveiLing: What Makes Linguistics Olympiad Puzzles Tricky for LLMs?

-unveiLing: What Makes Anon Tricky for LLMs?
+unveiLing: What Makes Linguistics Olympiad Puzzles Tricky for LLMs?

-unveiLing: What Makes Anon Tricky for LLMs?
+unveiLing: What Makes Linguistics Olympiad Puzzles Tricky for LLMs?

-unveiLing: What Makes Anon Tricky for LLMs?
+unveiLing: What Makes Linguistics Olympiad Puzzles Tricky for LLMs?

 2023